 The Bodhisatta was once a monkey.
 Every day he went to eat fruit on an island in the river by hopping onto a lone rock between the island and the shore.
 A pair of crocodiles lived near the island and the female, being pregnant, got an urge to eat the monkey’s heart and told her mate to get it for her.
-He promised he would and went to lied on the rock waiting for the Bodhisatta to cross over that evening.
+He promised he would and went to lie on the rock waiting for the Bodhisatta to cross over that evening.

 The Bodhisatta always kept close watch on the height of the river, and when he prepared to return home he noticed that the rock was higher than normal.
-He suspected a crocodile could be laying on top of it; to find out he called out “Hello Rock” three times.
+He suspected a crocodile could be on top of it; to find out he called out “Hello Rock” three times.
 When he got no response he asked “Rock, my friend, why do you not answer me today?”
 The crocodile, now thinking the rock actually could talk, replied “Yes, monkey.
 What do you want?”

 The Bodhisatta’s clever plan successfully revealing the crocodile, he started talking with him and learned of its intent to eat him.
 With no other way off the island, the Bodhisatta knew he had to outwit the crocodile.
 He told the crocodile that since he was trapped, he would give himself up.
 “Open your mouth and catch me when I jump,” he said, knowing that crocodiles shut their eyes when they open their mouths.1 As soon as his jaws opened, the Bodhisatta jumped onto the crocodile’s head and reached the shore.
 The crocodile told the Bodhisatta he was so wise he would not try to catch him again.